 - If your cluster supports a graphical interface, you could install Panoply (administrative priviledges not necessary, provided Java is installed) yourself. - Alternatively, you could install Panoply on your local machine and use scp or similar to transfer files back and forth when you want to view them.

-Note: To get rid of the missing value bands along face edges, turn interpolation off in the Array(s) tab of your plot settings.
+Note: To get rid of the missing value bands along face edges, uncheck 'Interpolate' (turn interpolation off) in the Array(s) tab.

 14.2 Python